karote00/react-autocomplete/README.md

   - must be array
   - default: []
 - filter
-  - required
+  - optional
   - the key you want to filter the data list
+  - if you don't have custom renderItem, then the default renderItem will use this parameter to filter list
   - default: `name`
 - onChange:
   - optional